asdgproject/asdg/README.md

 # Automatic Classification of Impact to Sustainable Development Goals (ASDG)

-A Natural Language Processing based code which returns the Sustainable Development Goals categories for a given input paper
+A Natural Language Processing based code which returns the Sustainable Development Goals categories for a given input paper.

+This code is tested under Python 3.8.
+We recommend the use of a virtual environment and installing the libraries included in the requirements.txt file.

 Related publications: